carlosmiei/Software-Testing-analysis/README.md

 # Software-Testing-analysis
 Project where we deeply test and analyze a java project.
-We also refactored the old code to get a more reliable, readable and correct java project.
+We also refactored the old code to get a more reliable, readable and correct java project, decreading the technical debt.

 Tools used:
 ANTLR4  (used to create a parser that was able to read the logs)